Opportunities for Growth: 11 Ways To Advance in Your Career

 Asking your employer or manager for feedback is an excellent way to grow in your career.
-Hearing constructive criticism is an important part of learning what areas you need to improve.
+Constructive criticism is an important way of learning about areas where you need to improve.

 Even getting positive feedback is beneficial, as it boosts your self-confidence and helps you realize what your strengths are.
 If you haven't had a performance review in a while, ask your manager if you can meet to discuss how you're doing at work.
 Use this as a chance to set new goals for yourself.

 When you feel like you're ready for the next step in your career, ask your manager if you can take on additional responsibilities.
 Let them know you're looking for a challenge in your workday.

 If they ask you what kind of responsibilities you want to have, think about what tasks can help you grow as a professional.
 Along with choosing work you enjoy, consider asking for tasks that push your boundaries.

 Attending networking events is an excellent way to grow your career.
 See if any local professional organizations are hosting meet-ups, mixers or conferences.
 When interacting with fellow professionals, try to make a memorable first impression on them.

 Tell them a little bit about your professional background and then ask them some questions about themselves.
 Make sure to bring along a few business cards so you can swap information.
 You may find that these new connections lead to other exciting career opportunities.